xiaogang12131/can-i-search/README.md

 ![demo4.png](./images/demo4.png)

 ## Extension Settings
-You can configure different parameters in setting.json, or customize some parameters.
+You can configure different parameters in setting.json, or customize some parameters, reload vscode.

 for example
 ```